CrowdHailer/vulcanize/README.md

 *Vulcanize checkbox returns true for an input of 'on'.
 For all other values it raises an InvalidError instead of returning false.
 This is to help debug if fields are missnamed.*

 ## Standard types
-Vulcanize encourages not using ruby primitives, it is often miss guided.
+Vulcanize encourages using custom domain objects over ruby primitives. it is often miss-guided to use the primitives.
 I.e. 12 June 2030 is not a valid D.O.B for your users and '<|X!#' is not valid article body.
-However sometimes it is appropriate or prudent to use them for that reason you can specify the following as types of attributes
+However sometimes it is appropriate or prudent to use the basic types and for that reason you can specify the following as types of attributes.

 - String
 - Integer